alexindima/NewsFeed-admin-angular/README.md

 - Big design problems
 - HTTP request error tracking has not been implemented yet

-At the first run fake server, in "react-main" folder run
+At the first run fake server, in fake-server" folder run

 ```
-npm run server-start
+npm run start
 ```

 To launch the public part of application, in "react-main" folder run